 If you think you have a vehicle that qualifies as a lemon, you need to consider the state you are in, as state lemon laws may vary drastically from federal lemon laws.
 To determine if your car or vehicle can be described as a lemon – significantly defective from the time of purchase – or not in Texas, contact me today.
 I have over 20 years of experience helping people fight for the money and compensation they deserve after unknowingly purchasing a lemon.
 The specifics of your case will not surprise me.

-What Unique Lemon Laws Are There in Texas?
+What is the Lemon Law in Texas?

 In the State of Texas, for a vehicle to be considered a lemon, it must adhere to several specifics that are largely unique to the state.
 It is very important to keep detailed records of any repairs done to your vehicle, even if they were not done at a certified dealership, as they could help win your lemon law case.